-Performance assessments (or Diploma Assessments) are one of the three requirements for demonstrating readiness for graduation.
-Students are required to complete two Diploma Assessments chosen by the district or school (student portfolios, exhibitions and/ or comprehensive course assessments).
+Performance assessments (or Diploma Assessments) are one of the requirements for demonstrating readiness for graduation.
+Students are required to complete two Diploma Assessments chosen by the district or school (student portfolios, exhibitions, senior projects and/ or comprehensive course assessments).

 Scaling Up PBG is a network of Rhode Island secondary schools that participate in a powerful professional development experience, working collaboratively to develop and implement quality common performance assessments as part of the state’s Proficiency-based Graduation Requirements policy (PBGR).
 Scaling Up PBG is a partnership between RIDE and the Center for Collaborative Education’s Quality Performance Assessment program.

 Over the course of 18 months (June 2015-December 2016), Scaling Up PBG will provide professional development opportunities for:

 Scaling Up PBG enables participating schools and educators to move their PBG work forward and deepen professional learning through collaboration and sharing of best practices.
 A collection of validated performance assessments will be made available to educators across Rhode Island at the completion of the Scaling Up PBG initiative.